jmanalus/hackjam3-dropedit/README.md

 ## 2. Learn Bottle (web server)

 Bottle.py is a library for Python to make websites _extremely_ quickly.
-Install it, and then write a Hello World from the [Bottle tutorial](http://bottlepy.org/docs/dev/tutorial.html).
+Install it (download "bottle.py" by clicking the link or using wget), and then write a Hello World from the [Bottle tutorial](http://bottlepy.org/docs/dev/tutorial.html).

 ## 3. Add Dropbox authentication